piegope/doc/docs/content/en/kb/devolutions-server/how-to-articles/azure-portal-configuration-guide-microsoft-authentication.md

 ---
 eleventyComputed:
   title: Azure Portal configuration guide Microsoft Authentication
+  description: Configure Azure and {{ en.DVLS }} properly to use Microsoft authentication.
 ---
-The following topic contains the procedure to configure Azure and {{ en.DVLS }} properly to use Microsoft authentication.
+Configure Azure and {{ en.DVLS }} properly to use Microsoft authentication by following the instructions below.
 ## Requirements
 * {{ en.DVLS }} Scheduler installed and running.
 * A Microsoft Azure AD subscription.